MorrisMA/M16C5x/README.md

 highest programmable baud rate supported by the Keyspan device.
 The echo back to terminal emulator appeared to be without error. (**Note:** _the two wire RS-232 mode of the UART was used for this test.
 The ADM3232 charge-pump RS-232 transceiver appeared to work well at this frequency.
-Som slew rate limiting is visible on an O-scope, but it appears to be tolerable.
+Some slew rate limiting is visible on an O-scope, but it appears to be tolerable.
 These tests were conducted while the core was operating at **117.9648 MHz**._)

-This release is expected to be the last public release of this soft-core microcomputer.
-The released core and peripherals are sufficient to demonstrate a non-trivial FPGA implementation of a soft-core microcomputer.
-Further developments will be focused on improving access to the internal block RAMs, and improving the I/O capabilities of the released core.

 ### Release 2.5